 (c) generally prescribing any matter or thing required or permitted by this Act to be prescribed or necessary to be prescribed to give effect to this Act.

+77A.
+Codes of conduct

+Regulations made under section 77 may prescribe 1 or more codes of conduct relating to the provision of health services by the following —

+(a) health care workers who are not registered providers;

+(b) health care workers who are registered providers and who provide health services that are unrelated to their registration.

+[Section 77A inserted: No. 35 of 2022 s.
+42.]

 78. Transitional provision

 (1) The application of this Act extends to health services provided within the 12 months before the commencement of this Act.